agentic-profile/ai-summit-2025-nov-workshops/harvest-ai-alliance-members/README.md

-# The Harvest Agent creates a summary for each company in the AI Alliance
+# Harvest Agent to create a summary for each company in the AI Alliance

 This agent uses a master list of AI Alliance company URLs and then scrapes each website to summarize what they do.